 Many of us use a pre-stained ladder in our gels, a simple easy check of transfer efficiency is to check your gel for any residual dye.
 Your ladder should have transferred across in its entirety, if it hasn’t then something may be wrong in your protocol.
 In this instance try a longer, cooler transfer and remake your buffers.

-If you see absolutely nothing, then check the polarity of your transfer.
-Running the proteins out of your gel and into the filter paper, rather than the membrane is an easy mistake to make.
+QUICK TIP: If you see absolutely nothing, check the polarity of your transfer.
+Run the proteins out of your gel and into the filter paper, rather than the membrane is an easy mistake.
 But usually one you’ll only make once.
-If you can, consider colour coding the sandwich equipment and leads to ensure the correct polarity at all times.
+Consider color coding the sandwich equipment and leads to ensure the correct polarity at all times.
+If you see absolutely nothing, check the polarity of your transfer.
+Running the proteins out of your gel and into the filter paper, rather than into the membrane is an easy mistake.
+But usually one you’ll only make once.
+Consider color coding the sandwich equipment and leads to ensure the correct polarity at all times.

 If your protein has either a high (<120 kDa) or low (>25 kDa) molecular weight then you should consider altering your transfer conditions.
 For large proteins consider increasing the transfer time, sometimes even overnight, but keeping your transfer cool is key.
 For smaller proteins consider decreasing the transfer time and reducing the voltage to prevent proteins completely passing through your membrane.

-For very large proteins it may be worth considering using a lower percentage gel to allow easier migration of proteins into the membrane.
+QUICK TIP: For very large proteins, it may be worth considering using a lower percentage gel to allow easier migration of proteins into the membrane.
 Conversely, small proteins readily leave the gel and pass into the membrane, to prevent transfer through check that your membrane has the smallest pore size of 0.2 μm.

 At this point, you’re transferring like a pro but still not seeing anything?
 If you’re working with a very low-abundance protein or with a poorly validated antibody, at this point it is worth checking for something that should definitely be expressed.
+We’re here to help- fill out the form on this page to ask one of our Western blotting experts a question.
 Ruling out problems with your probing and developing is the next step; I’ll cover that in a later blog post.